giovannilucente/forward_dynamics_model/README.md

                    Topic: /vehicle/throttle | Type: std_msgs/Float64 | Count: 30000 | Serialization Format: cdr
                    Topic: /vehicle/odometry | Type: nav_msgs/Odometry | Count: 30000 | Serialization Format: cdr
 ```
-The repository works if there are these type of messages inside the rosbag file.
+The repository works if these types of messages are present inside the rosbag file.
-The generated trajectory is based on a realistic dynamic bicycle model, with front and rear slip angles, non linear lateral forces, longitudinal dynamics that considers also drag and rolling forces.
+The generated trajectory is based on a realistic dynamic bicycle model, incorporating front and rear slip angles, non-linear lateral forces, and longitudinal dynamics that also account for drag and rolling forces.

 ### 4. Extract a CSV from the ROS2 rosbag
 To generate a corresponding CSV file run: